 Beginning in 2018, SHPO staff conducted research on issues facing historic preservation in Arizona and conducted two surveys to obtain initial input into preparation of the draft.
 The first survey targeted public agencies to gauge their compliance with historic preservation legislation and to gather information about broad-based preservation efforts throughout the state.
 Staff then prepared a draft Arizona State Historic Preservation Plan Update 2019 as a basis for seeking addition input, which was gathered through a public meeting at the statewide historic preservation conference in 2018 and through a SurveyMonkey poll of preservation professionals and the general public.
 Input on the plan from Arizona’s Native American communities was sought through a targeted public meeting and through direct communication with all of Arizona’s tribes.

-Based on commentary received on the initial draft, SHPO staff has prepared a second draft plan that is now available to the entire network of historic preservation advocates for review and comment.
-Please download the draft, which is available here as a PDF document.
-Your comments on the plan update are welcome.
-Check back on this page for updates on the progress of the plan, which is expected to be completed by the end of 2019.
+Based on commentary received on the drafts, SHPO staff prepared a second draft plan that was available to the entire network of historic preservation advocates for review and comment.
+After revision the plan was forwarded, and approved by the National Park Service.